 - Annual turnover of no more than £10.2m

 - Balance sheet worth no more than £5.1m

 - No personal service company or sole trader is exempt from IR35.
 If you are doing business with a small business that is exempt from doing the test then it is your job to assess your own status under the relevant rules.

 - Some large companies such as Barclays have decided not to bother to assess people at all and simply insist their service providers use umbrella companies and invoice through them.
 We don’t know how others will respond.

 - KoffeeKlatch customers can get support on this and a lot more in the KoffeeKlatch customer group.

 So if you are invoicing a sole trader or a small company client then nothing changes for them or you in April 2021.
 The situation remains as it has been for years.
 This may change in due course as the Government has a habit of reducing thresholds – but it won’t happen in April 2021

 Accidentally falling into IR35

 For most small business owners the issue is making sure you are not caught within IR35 by mistake when dealing with clients who are going to make an assessment.
-There are a whole host of tests of who is in business and who is a ‘worker’ or in disguised employment.
 Whilst no one factor works on its own a critical element is being able to send a substitute (and having done so).

 This can be a hot potato particularly when you balance the fact you must not be controlled like an employee (and be able to send a substitute) with controlling the personal data flow for GDPR.